-Two methods of hooking into a target processes address space were explored.
-The application can hook into a running process’ address space, or the application can launch the target executable as a child process.
+Two methods were explored for hooking into a target process's address space.
+The application can hook into a running process's address space, or the application can launch the target executable as a child process.
 Both methods are sound; however, in practice, it is much easier to monitor and intercept processes or threads created by the target process when the application is a parent of the target process.

-This poses a problem for application clients, such as Steam and UPlay, that are launched when a user logs in.
+This poses a problem for application clients, such as Steam and UPlay, which are launched when a user logs in.
 Windows provides no guaranteed ordering for startup processes, and the Gameplay process must launch before these processes to properly hook in the overlay controls.
 Gameplay solves this issue by installing a lightweight system service during installation that monitors for startup applications when a user logs in.
-When one of the client applications of interest starts, Gameplay is then able to hook in as a parent to the process insuring the overlay controls are displayed as intended.
+When one of the client applications of interest starts, Gameplay is then able to hook in as a parent to the process, ensuring the overlay controls are displayed as intended.

 Ideum spent significant amounts of time tuning the virtual controllers for optimal gameplay.
-There are several elements of a game that determine its suitability for using with Gameplay.
-Below are some general guidelines that were developed for what types of games work well with Gameplay:
+There are several elements of a game that determine its suitability for use with Gameplay.
+Below are some general guidelines that were developed for which types of games work well with Gameplay:

-While still early in its release, Gameplay 1.0 has developed some interesting user feedback in regards to touch gaming on a PC.
+While still early in its release, Gameplay 1.0 has developed some interesting user feedback in regard to touch gaming on a PC.
 There are already some clear trends to the user feedback being received.
-At a high-level, it is clear that everyone universally loves being able to customize the touch interface for games.
+At a high level, it is clear that everyone universally loves being able to customize the touch interface for games.
 The remaining feedback focuses on personalizing the gaming experience in a few key areas:

 - Many users prefer rolling touch inputs vs. discrete touch and release interaction.